 pregnancy-birth-maternity-leave-b1-visa-israel

-Note: If the parents have been a “publicly known couple,” meaning in the gradual visa process, for less than 300 days before the birth, or have been married for less than 300 days before the birth, a paternity test might be required to determine that the child is eligible for Israeli citizenship, in accordance with procedure 5.2.0004 – Procedure for granting status in Israel to minors born in Israel through recognition of paternity (full article coming soon!).
+Note: If the mother had a partner visa for fewer than 300 days before the birth, a paternity test might be required to determine if the child is eligible for Israeli citizenship, in accordance with procedure 5.2.0004 – Procedure for granting status in Israel to minors born in Israel through recognition of paternity (full article coming soon!).

 This article was co-written by Adv.
 Lior Beres of AIC, and guest writer Mette Silver Mikkelsen.
 Thank you Mette for your big contribution of information on this topic!